top of page

 a.
 Following the Ten Commandments is the only requirement to gain entry into heaven.

 b.
-Doing beneficial things, "good works," will gain you entrance into heaven.
+Doing beneficial things, "charitable works," will gain you entrance into heaven.

 c.
 "Believe in your heart in Jesus, the Christ."